2023 Google SEO Ranking Factors

 Do your own case studies and document it.
 You’d be surprised at what works and what doesn’t.
 There’s thought to be over 200 ranking factors for SEO.
 I say much more because Google is complex.
 We only know a small percentage of what really counts.

-I’m sure 2020 in SEO will bring new documented changes.
+I’m sure 2023 in SEO will bring new changes we didn’t see coming.
 I do wish us all high rankings.
 Of course, mine a little higher than yours.
+LOL

 Join the conversation.
 One of the things I enjoy about my job is meeting new people.
 So I welcome your thoughts, ideas, questions, suggestions.
 So I hope you’ll leave me a comment.
 Thanks for taking the time to read our article, I hope it has helped you and you can start applying these tactics to your own domain.